Last updated on September 3rd, 2021

 Also, just remember that even a large cooler with wheels will require more effort to pull around.

 The best are rotomolded.
 This involves using a single piece of plastic to eliminate seals that lower insulation quality, meaning the material keeps ice (and fish!) cooler for longer.
 It is also the best material in terms of durability and weather resistance, making it highly recommended for most outdoor activities.

 However, rotomolded materials are more expensive to develop, so the cost of the cooler is generally higher than those made from standard plastic.
-That said, because it’s likely to last much longer before needing replacement, it may save money over the long-term.
+That said, because it’s likely to last much longer before needing replacement, it may save money over the long term.

 Insulation – Polystyrene vs Polyurethane

-Ice retention rates vary from product to product, some last under 24 hours, other several days, and many can even retain ice for over a week.
+Ice retention rates vary from product to product, some last under 24 hours, others several days, and many can even retain ice for over a week.
 As you might imagine, the longer the cooler retains ice, the more expensive it tends to be.

 Wheel Sizes and Materials?

 Another important feature to consider is the type of wheels the cooler rolls on.
 Buy something cheap and low quality and you’re going to have problems – it will make traversing rough terrain difficult and are likely to break sooner than later.

 Therefore, it is vital that you choose coolers with wheels that are thick and built to last.
 They should have wide treads that are designed for different terrain (such as sand, gravel, mud, and grass), with larger designs always being the best choice.

 Also, the number can also vary from cooler to cooler.
 A two-wheel design is perhaps the most common, although there are three and four-wheeled models available.